Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 Anything you read or hear to the contrary is false.

-What actually happened is this: On May 1, 2026, VA updated the M21-1 to reflect Spicer v.
+What actually happened is this: On May 1, 2026, the VA updated the M21-1 to reflect Spicer v.
 McDonough, a major Federal Circuit case about secondary service connection.

-- The big change is simple: VA can no longer look ONLY at whether your service-connected condition directly caused another condition.
+- The VA can no longer look only at whether your service-connected condition directly caused another condition from scratch.

-- VA also needs to ask: Would this condition be less severe today BUT FOR your service-connected disability?
+For secondary aggravation and treatment-interference claims, the key Spicer question is: Would this condition be less severe today BUT FOR your service-connected disability?

-That is the key.
+That is the core Spicer issue.

 Secondary claims are not dead.